 In 2013, she wrote, directed and co-produced her first film, The Wing Man, which premiered in December at the historical Woodland Opera House in Woodland, California and screened at the Wizard World Film Festival as part of Sacramento's first Wizard World Comic-Con.
 Rose also produced Eden, which screened at the 2013 Sacramento Film & Music Festival, and Nostalgia, which screened in April 2014 at the Garden State Film Festival in Atlantic City, New Jersey.

 Rose also produced Missed Prayers, a comedy short written and directed by Sean Stueve, which screened at the 2014 Sacramento Film & Music Festival and at the 2015 Durango Film Festival in March, Dead Metaphors, a senior thesis film by Patrick Ford, which premiered on September 18, 2014 at The Crest Theatre in Sacramento, screened on December 5, 2014 at ARCOVERT LA with a live orchestra, and which won the Gold Remi Award - 48th Annual Worldfest - 2015 Houston International Film Festival.
 Cal Just Needs To Be Held, a senior thesis film by Nathan Dan, premiered in December 2014 and screened at the 1st annual Ha!
 Film Festival in Chico, California in May 2015.

 Rose plans to continue writing, producing and directing films.
-She is a member of the Capital Film Arts Alliance (CFAA) and is building her own production company, Pieces People Productions, for independent film.
+She on the board of directors for Empire Arts Collective in Sacramento, California, and is a member of the Alliance of Women Directors (AWD), Women in Media (WiM), San Francisco Directors Collective (Cinefemme), and Capital Film Arts Alliance (CFAA).
+She is building her own production company, Pieces People Productions, for independent film.